jasato89/ironhack_rpgbattlesimulator/README.md

 3. Return to Main Menu

 If you select the option 3 on the Main Menu (Create New Team), it will display the instructions step by step to create a new party with the desired name and size.
-Then, it will be the same to each fighter (name, HP, stamina/mana, strength/intelligence).
+Then, it will be the same for each fighter (name, HP, stamina/mana, strength/intelligence).
 When you finish to create a party, the game will create a CSV file on the next path:

 ```bash